design-automation/video-generator/README.md

 ### Settings
 > [`__CONSTS__.py`](__CONSTS__.py)
 1. Correct Path to IMAGEMAGICK exe is required for script to work
+1. Set Path to LibreOffice and copy unoconv file into it
 1. Relative Course Path (from root folder) where units will be checked.
 Script iterates **3 levels deep** to get to the units from the Course Path
     ```
     `-- input